nanobloom/youtube_downloader/README.md

 How to use it?

+Before everything it's likely that you might need libraries installed (pytube, youtube_dl, tkinter), I'll need to solve that later.
 Using the program is as simple as running the code, waiting for tkinter window to pop up, selecting the type of file/s you want to download, pasting the link and clicking download.
 Download is completed as soon as the pasted link disappears.